ldbc/lsqb/rdm/README.md

 ## Validation

 Only queries 1, 4, and 5 can be implemented as per the benchmark specification.
+- Split query 2 into a query graph for post and for comment, ignoring optional edges.
+- Ignored neg edges into queries 3 and 6.

 | Query       | Expected (Neo4j)     | Isomorphisms |
 | -------     | -------------------- | ------------ |